pepijnverburg/osrs-runelite-twitch-live-loadout-plugin/README.md

 ### Quick guide
 - Step 1: Install [RuneLite Twitch Live Loadout Plugin](https://runelite.net/plugin-hub/Pepijn%20Verburg)
 - Step 2: Install [Twitch OSRS Live Loadout Extension](https://dashboard.twitch.tv/extensions/cuhr4y87yiqd92qebs1mlrj3z5xfp6)
-- Step 3: Copy token from the `Twitch Extension configuration page` and paste in the RuneLite plugin setting `Twitch Extension Token`.
+- Step 3: Copy token from the `Twitch Extension configuration page` and paste in the RuneLite plugin setting `Your copied Twitch Extension Token`.
 - Step 4: Verify whether data is synced by previewing it in the `Twitch Extension configuration page`.

 ⚠️ Note that for the `collection log`, `bank`, `looting bag` and `ToA invocations` to show you need to **open them at least once**.
 Their information is stored in your RuneLite profile so on your next session you wont need to open them again.

 ### Step 1: Install Runelite Plugin
-You can install this plugin from the [Plugin Hub](https://runelite.net/plugin-hub/show/twitch-live-loadout):
+You can install this plugin from the [Plugin Hub](https://runelite.net/plugin-hub/show/twitch-live-loadout).

 https://github.com/pepijnverburg/osrs-runelite-twitch-live-loadout-plugin/assets/15874104/e22429a0-ede7-4f56-b740-7db0b23097d5